 Contributing

 To contribute to this plugin clone this repository, create a branch for your feature or bugfix, do your changes and then make sure all tests are passing.
+For a comprehensive guide on Sylius Plugins development please go to Sylius documentation, there you will find the Plugin Development Guide - it’s a great place to start.
+For more information about the Test Application included in this plugin, please refer to the Sylius documentation.

 Setting up Sylius locally